simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 05 Images ZhiPuAI.md

 ---
 **Part 1 - Setup ZhiPuAI Account**

 If you have not already done so, setup an account with ZhiPuAI.
-The instructions are in the **Lab Setup** document.
+The instructions are in the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)**.
 When you are finished, you should have an environment variable established with your API key.
 * Restart your IDE after setting environment variables.